Policies and Procedures

 ARRIVAL TO SCHOOL

-Car Riders: K-6th grade parents will drop children off at the car loop on Independence Drive only, beginning at 7:35am.
-Pre-kindergarten and designated special education students will be dropped off at the bus loop after all first round morning buses have departed.
+Car Riders: PK-6th grade parents will drop children off at the car loop on Independence Drive only, beginning at 7:40am.
+Designated special education students will be dropped off at the bus loop after all first round morning buses have departed, around 7:55am.
 Please have your child promptly enter/exit the car and move to the front of the car line.
 Proper child seats and restraints are required.
 Pre-kindergarten car riders will be dismissed from the regular car line.
-Only designated special education students will be picked up at the bus loop after all first round departure buses have departed.
+Only designated special education students will be picked up at the bus loop after all first round departure buses have departed, around 3:20pm.

 Under no circumstances should students be dropped off in any parking lot.
 The bus ramp and car loop are off limits to parked cars.
 Please remain in your car for a teacher to receive your child.